iron-fish/website/blog/2021-03-02-why-iron-fish.md

 cryptography, how a complex modern concept can be described using relatively simple words, and it even has two tradable commodities (iron and fish) right in its name.

+Interested in learning more?
+Read more about the Code Talkers on the [companion website](https://americanindian.si.edu/education/codetalkers/html/chapter4.html) to the traveling Smithsonian Institution exhibition, Native Words, Native Warriors.